 NFC: 9-12 year olds (must still be 12 by Oct.
 1)

-The Reese's Senior Bowl will conduct an NFL FLAG Kickoff Camp on Monday, August 22, for the Mobile League at the University of South Alabama Intramural fields from 4:30pm-6:30pm and then on Tuesday, September 13, for the Baldwin County League at the Foley Sports Tourism Complex from 4:30pm-6:30pm.
+The Reese's Senior Bowl will conduct an NFL FLAG Kickoff Camp on Monday, August 20, for the Mobile League at the Mobile Fairgrounds from 4:30pm-6:30pm and then on Tuesday, August 28, for the Baldwin County League at the Foley Sports Tourism Complex from 4:30pm-6:30pm.
 Attendance is strongly encouraged for those who have registered for the NFL FLAG League.
 This camp is designed to teach the kids fundamentals/rules to play NFL FLAG and will also serve as an evaluation period to help us form balanced teams.

 NFL FLAG is a fun and exciting sport open to boys and girls ages 6-12.
 It provides opportunities for boys and girls to enjoy this country's favorite sport in a non-contact environment.
 Players benefit by being physically active while learning the fundamentals of football along with lessons in teamwork and sportsmanship.
 NFL FLAG teaches many of the same skills necessary to the tackle game and often serves as a stepping stone for players into padded football.